RenardDesNeiges/AnMod_Neuro/readme.md

 # Analysis and modelling of Locomotion Homework 3 : PCA analysis of motion-capture and EMG gait parameters

+## Data processing pipeline

+To run the data processing pipeline proceed as follow :

+1. The submitted code does not contain the datasets, place the src file in the same folder as the dataset in order to correctly import the data
+2. There are three different scripts for the 3 different species, each script can be made to process all of the datasets from a given species.
+To select a dataset, set the *name* variable to the dataset to analyze, the list of available names is presented as a comment in the header of each script.
+The script can be made to plot results by setting the show_plot boolean to **true**.
+The resulting feature vector is automatically saved in the **features** folder and can in turn be loaded by the PCA script.
+The scripts files for the different species are the following :
+   1. *Human_Feature_Extraction.m* processes the human datasets
+   2. *NHP_Feature_Extraction.m* processes the non-human primates datasets
+   3. *Rodent_Feature_Extraction.m* processes the rodent datasets
+3. To run the PCA analysis run the *pca_analysis.m* script, it will automatically load the results from the feature extraction scripts and present biplot and eigenvector plots of the relevant datasets.
+For the PCA to run correctly, all feature vectors must have been computed, else it will raise an error.

 ## Investigated time series

 | **Dataset name**                  | Species           | Condition                               | Context                    |